leonardoanalista/corp-semantic-release/README.md

 **NOTE**: if you run via `npm`, you have to add `--` before the options so npm passes all arguments to node.
 Eg.:

-`npm run release -- -v -d`
+`npm run corp-release -- -v -d`

 ## Contribute

-As usual, the same as [cz-customizable](https://github.com/leonardoanalista/cz-customizable#contributing) and any other project I work on.
+Please refer to the [Contributor Guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md) and [Conduct of Code](https://github.com/angular/code-of-conduct/blob/master/CODE_OF_CONDUCT.md) from [AngularJs](https://github.com/angular/angular.js) project.

-# TODO - Roadmap:
+## TODO - Roadmap:
 * build cli tool (I am reading up to learn this)
 * add option to create release on GitHub using API v3.
 I am sure one day the corps will be using version 3.
 * write unit tests